Top 10 Best Rock Guitarists of All Time

 14 Pete Townshend Peter Dennis Blandford "Pete" Townshend is an English musician, singer, songwriter, and multi-instrumentalist, best known as the lead guitarist and songwriter for the rock band The Who.

 I can't believe Pete isn't even on the list.
-He is a top ten guitarist, anyone with a decent music taste knows that.
+He is a top ten guitarist.
+Anyone with decent music taste knows that.
 The Who is legendary, and Pete made them so.

 15 Tom Morello Thomas Morello is an American musician, singer-songwriter and political activist.
 He is best known for his tenure with the band Rage Against the Machine and then with Audioslave.

-I don't know how he's not number 1.
+I don't know how he's not number one.

 He's amazing.
-This man is nice asf.
-I say it's between him and Slash. and I say Tom beats Slash by a hair.
+This man is as nice as can be.
+I say it's between him and Slash, and I say Tom beats Slash by a hair.
 He was born to play guitar for Rage Against The Machine.
 His skills are unbelievable.

 This guy is just amazing!
-His skills are different and plays amazingly in audioslave
+His skills are different, and he plays amazingly in Audioslave.

-Honorable mention to Hendryx as the most INNOVATIVE electric guitarist.
+Honorable mention to Hendrix as the most innovative electric guitarist.

 17 Dimebag Darrell Darrell Lance Abbott, also known as Diamond Darrell and Dimebag Darrell, was an American guitarist and songwriter best known as a founding member of two bands, Pantera and Damageplan, alongside his brother, Vinnie Paul.
 Abbott died in 2004 after he was shot by a mentally unstable fan.

-Dime by any measure was one of the GREATEST GUITAR PLAYERS who ever walked the planet.
-The Dude was astonishing...
-Just one killer player.
-He just unleashed fury.
-He was a fearless player who attacked the fretboard.
-This may offend some but in my opinion he was a better player than Eric Clapton could ever hope to be.
-Eric is just too measured a player...
+Dime, by any measure, was one of the greatest guitar players who ever walked the planet.
+The dude was astonishing, just one killer player.
+He unleashed fury and was a fearless player who attacked the fretboard.
+This may offend some, but in my opinion, he was a better player than Eric Clapton could ever hope to be.
+Eric is just too measured a player.
 Watching him is like watching caution perform.
-Sure Eric's solos are great but he strikes me as a guy who leaves nothing to chance & therefore improvises nothing.
-DIMEBAG is the MAN!
+Sure, Eric's solos are great, but he strikes me as a guy who leaves nothing to chance and therefore improvises nothing.
+Dimebag is the man!

 18 Ace Frehley Paul Daniel "Ace" Frehley is an American musician, singer and songwriter best known as the former lead guitarist and founding member of the rock band Kiss.

-Ace might not be the best but his solos are always very catchy and when he dose them live there the same as on the album and always suits the song part perfectly.
-But for me page1st, Blackmore 2nd and ace and Angus young in the top ten some where.
+Ace might not be the best, but his solos are always very catchy.
+When he plays live, they sound the same as on the album and always suit the song perfectly.
+For me, Page is first, Blackmore second, and Ace and Angus Young are somewhere in the top ten.

 19 George Harrison George Harrison (1943 - 2001) was an English guitarist, singer, songwriter, and music and film producer who achieved international fame as the lead guitarist of the Beatles.